alistairjcbrown/basic-deploy/README.md

 Walkthrough of the deployment process:

 1. Go to `/var/www/vhosts/<vhost>`
     - Fail if the directory does not exist

 2. Check where `httpdocs` points to
    - Fail if `httpdocs` is not a symlink
    - Fail if `httpdocs` is not pointing to a directory within `current`

 3. List all directories in `current`
     - Fail if list is not availble

 4. Is the list of directories in `current` is less than the number of deploys to keep (configurable)?

    4.1. __Yes:__ Create directory called `<timestamp>` in `current`.
 Clone the repository from github into the new directory.
       - Fail if unable to create directory in `current`
       - Fail if unable to clone repository

-   4.2. __No:__: Look for the last failed deploy (check directory for "-rolledback") or then the oldest deploy using the directory name timestamp.
+   4.2. __No:__ Look for the last failed deploy (check directory for "-rolledback") or then the oldest deploy using the directory name timestamp.
 Rename the selected directory to `<timestamp>`.
       - Fail if unable to rename directory in current/

 5. Checkout the latest master code (or a commit id if provided) from origin.